bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_api.md

 ---
 layout: default
 title:  Resource Mgmt via API
-nav_order: 341
+nav_order: 332
-parent: Resource Management
+parent: How to use the API
 grand_parent: BC Data Catalogue
 has_children: false
-has_toc: false
+has_toc: true
 ---

 # RESOURCE MANAGEMENT USING THE BC DATA CATALOGUE API